 Kangaroo Island may seem like a small piece of land off the South Australian coast, perfect for a day trip to see the wildlife.
-Well, you could do that Kangaroo Island day trip, but it will be a long and expensive day.
-Instead, take a look at this perfect 5 day Kangaroo Island Itinerary, adapt it to your needs or follow it exactly as written – either way, you will have a fantastic time on Kangaroo Island.
+It’s actually quite a bit bigger than it looks.
+Instead, take a look at this perfect 5 day Kangaroo Island Itinerary, to give you time to explore properly.

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.